ShamkhalG/apk-observer/readme.md

 See the **Program Flow Diagram** section for an overview of how these files interact.

+# Notes
+For debugging purposes, there are two notations of errors:
+1. **Error** _(first letter uppercase, others lowercase):_ Error is related to the APK itself.
+It could be due to ADV version being mismatched with APK's target or minimum SDK version (if incorrect emulators are installed).
+Otherwise, the APK itself is corrupt or misses additional APKs and it's impossible to resolve the error.
+2. **ERROR** _(all capital letters):_ Error is due to the misconfiguration in the program.
+It could be due to incorrect paths or missing files in the system.

+Outcome of APKs are added to the database under *outcome* column (success or not).
+If they crashed or weren't installed properly, the reason will be indicated there.

 # Program Flow Diagram
 ![Program Flow Diagram](./diagram.png)